HarshitaRastogi/Spanning-Tree-Visualization-Tool/README.md

 Run the script:
 $ python finalscript1.py
-This creates son files dynamically in the folder where the script is run.
+This creates json files dynamically in the folder where the script is run.

 Open the HAM.html
 View the output